GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex14_gene_annotation_part2.md

 ## Overview of `DRAM.py annotate` output

 The submitted job from the previous session should be now completed.
-If we examine the output directory `annotation` we will see the following files:
+If we examine the output directory `10.gene_annotation/annotation/` we will see the following files:

 |File name | Description|
 |:--- | :--- |